In search of the best restaurants in Tralee? Our Tralee restaurants guide will make your belly happy!

 The Roast House is one of the more casual places to eat in Tralee, but my God does it pack a punch.

 The menu here can vary, so it’s worth checking their Facebook page for updates.
-However, you can expect sweet treats, like pancakes and delicious mains, like beef shakshuka with poached egg.
+However, you can expect sweet treats, like pancakes and delicious mains, like beef shakshuka with a poached egg.

 8. Quinlan’s Fresh Fish and Seafood Bar